httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 # The Cache-Groups Response Header Field {#cache-groups}

 The Cache-Groups HTTP Response Header is a List of Strings ({{Sections 3.1 and 3.3.1 of STRUCTURED-FIELDS}}).
-Each member of the list is an opaque value that identifies a group that the response belongs to.
+Each member of the list is a value that identifies a group that the response belongs to.
+These strings are opaque -- while they might have some meaning to the server that creates them, the cache does not have any insight into their structure or content (beyond uniquely identifying a group).

 ~~~ http-message
 HTTP/1.1 200 OK